-USAA ATM or Debit Card

-You can perform the following transactions with your USAA ATM card or debit card, depending on the account type and services associated with your account:

-- Withdraw cash from linked or designated accounts at ATMs. - Make deposits to linked or designated accounts at certain ATMs that accept deposits to FSB accounts. - Transfer funds between linked or designated accounts at certain ATMs. - Obtain balance information for your linked or designated accounts.

-You also can perform the following transactions with the USAA debit card (but not your USAA ATM card), depending on the account type and services associated with your account:

-- Pay for purchases at merchants that have agreed to accept USAA's debit card or other Access Device. - Request cash back when making a purchase with certain merchants. - Initiate an electronic credit transfer through a merchant or other service provider.
-For example, when providing cash to a merchant in exchange for a credit to your account. - Pay bills. - Obtain cash from a teller at financial institutions that honor the USAA debit card.
-The financial institution may charge you a fee for this transaction. - Add your USAA debit card number to a digital wallet, payment application or mobile device in order to conduct certain transactions with participating merchants, or send and receive person-to-person payments.
-You may also be subject to additional terms and conditions by the provider of the digital wallet or the application that enables your mobile device to make transactions.
-Please notify us promptly if your mobile device containing your digital card number is lost or stolen.
+USAA ATM or Debit Card What you can do with this EFT service USAA ATM or Debit Card You can perform the following transactions with your USAA ATM card or debit card, depending on the account type and services associated with your account: Withdraw cash from linked or designated accounts at ATMs.
+Make deposits to linked or designated accounts at certain ATMs that accept deposits to FSB accounts.
+Transfer funds between linked or designated accounts at certain ATMs.
+Obtain balance information for your linked or designated accounts.
+You also can perform the following transactions with the USAA debit card (but not your USAA ATM card), depending on the account type and services associated with your account: Pay for purchases at merchants that have agreed to accept USAA's debit card or other Access Device.
+Request cash back when making a purchase with certain merchants.
+Initiate an electronic credit transfer through a merchant or other service provider.
+For example, when providing cash to a merchant in exchange for a credit to your account. do with this Initiate an electronic credit transfer through a merchant or other service provider.
+For example, when providing cash to a merchant in exchange for a credit to your account.

-See the Account and Service Fee Schedule for fees that may apply to transactions with your Card, including at an ATM.
-When you use a non-USAA ATM, you may incur additional surcharges, usage fees or other fees by the ATM operator or network (and you may be charged a fee for a balance inquiry even if you do not complete a transaction).

-What you can do with this EFT service